tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 ### 1. Instructor Do: Welcome Class (10 min)

-In this activity, students will be introduced to unsupervised learning and its most relevant applications.
+In this activity, students will be introduced to the cloud the cloud services .
 Also, an overview of the unit is presented, including a homework demo.

 Welcome the class to Unit 13, open the lesson slides, and move to the What You Will Achieve in this Unit section by highlighting the following: